ryandata/CollegeSearchTool/README.md

 [Data Dictionary](https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary.xlsx)

-Data used is the most recent institution-level file (June 2024)
+Data used is the most recent institution-level file (May 2025)

 app.R is the Shiny app